liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. How can you handle concurrent modifications in Java collections?
 1. Explain the concept of the Rule of Three (or Five) in C++
 1. What is the purpose of the "volatile" keyword in C++?
-1. Explain the concept of multithreading in C++
 1. What is the purpose of the "explicit" keyword in C++?
 1. What is the purpose of the "instanceof" operator in Java?
 1. How does serialization work in Java?